 1. Training Meetings.
 The first two meetings of the S&A fee committee will be reserved for training purposes.
-Members of the ASCWU-BOD are encouraged to attend these meetings.
+Members of the ASCWU-SG are encouraged to attend these meetings.

 2. Regular Meetings.
 Regularly scheduled meetings of the S&A fee committee will be held on Wednesday evenings while classes are in session at a time and place to be established by the committee at its first meeting.
 The committee chair and/or advisor will notify members if any scheduled meeting is cancelled.
 Additional meetings may be called by the committee chair in consultation with the committee advisor.
 The chair and/or advisor will notify members of the time and place of such additional meetings, giving as much notice as practicable in the circumstances.

 3. Public Comment.
 Meetings of the S&A fee committee shall be open to the public and the committee shall provide an opportunity for all viewpoints to be heard at a public meeting during the committee’s consideration of funding requests.
 Published meeting agendas should include the name of each group requesting funding and a brief description of each request.
 The ASCWU-SG and CWU administration may address the committee regarding any issue during the public comment portion of the meeting or by requesting to be included on the agenda.
 The committee may meet in executive session if permitted by law as determined in consultation with the assistant attorney general.
 The committee will otherwise follow any applicable guidelines for public meetings as provided in the Open Public Meetings Act, RCW 42.30.

 a.
 Voting.
 Committee members must be present to vote.
 Voting by proxy will not be allowed.